GravityKit/GravityView/readme.txt

 * Fixed: Loading translation files for Extensions
 * Fixed: Edit entry when embedding multiple views for the same form in the same page
 * Tweak: Moved `includes/css/`, `includes/js/` and `/images/` folders into `/assets/`
+* Added: Hook to filter the success Edit Entry message and link `gravityview/edit_entry/success`

 = 1.5.3 on December 22 =
 * Fixed: When adding more than 100 fields to the View some fields weren't saved.